api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 After the winning bid is determined, Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
 The signature is to be used on the target chain when capturing the OEV opportunity by the auction winner.
+This signature is only usable by the auction winner.

 ### Polling for Awarded Bid